grantbow/fit/docs/FAQ.md

    connotations with health and fitness.
 Working with git the name fit is quite natural once you get used to it.

+   Submodule bugs was changed to issues.
+       This is may also confuse.
+This new name for the code directory is the old name of the directory that holds the issues.
+This feels like the most natural choice to reduce future ambiguity.
+   Submodule bugapp was changed to fitapp.

 Q: Why change the name from PMIT to [FIT](FIT.md)?
 A: bug was the program written in Go.
 PMIT was the original name of the storage system.
 [FIT](FIT.md) is the new name for the system that stores the